ream/deprecated/docs/features.md

 `./dist` folder is served as static files, and files inside `./static` will be copied to `./dist` folder as well.

+`./public` folder is also served as static files.

 ## Development

 Hot Reloading enabled